thephpleague/period/docs/4.0/comparing.md

 This method returns the difference between two `Period` objects only if they actually do overlap.
 If they do not overlap or abut, then an `Exception` is thrown.

 The difference is expressed as an `array`.
-The returned array:
+The returned array always contains two values:

-- is empty if both objects share the same datepoints;
+- both values are `null` if both interval share the same datepoints;
-- contains one `Period` object if both objects share only one datepoint;
+- contains one `Period` object and a `null` value if both objects share only one datepoint;
 - contains two `Period` objects if no datepoint are shared between objects.
 The first `Period` datetime continuum is always entirely set before the second one;

 ![](/media/period-diff.png "The difference express as Period objects")